Archive for the ‘Vitamin B12’ Category

 I know it says that obvious symptoms of vitamin B12 are rare, however, if you’re taking a combination of the doctor prescribed medications listed above, there’s a chance that the depletion process could become more aggressive over time.
 Since many adults are taking, or will be in the future, multiple medications, understanding the side effects should become more of a priority.

-You’re not alone when it comes to taking multiple, as stated by Mr. Minshew.
-That’s the reason so many health conscious individuals suggest taking precautionary measures like taking daily supplements, like TriVita’s Sublingual B-12.
+So you are not alone when it comes to taking multiple meds.
+That’s the reason so many health conscious individuals suggest taking precautionary measures, which may include taking a daily supplement of vitamin B12.
 Taking a vitamin B12 supplement is one of the easiest ways to get your recommended daily dose.

 Let me make it perfectly clear, I’m not a doctor or healthcare professional.
 So before taking any dietary supplement, you should talk to a health care professional or doctor.
 The information in this article is just to inform people of the health risks related to doctor prescribed medications, and vitamin B12 deficiency.
 Although my information comes from reliable sources, it’s up to the you to verify it.